The University of Memphis

 |Personally Identifiable Information (PII)||Data that can be used to uniquely identify an individual.|

-Portable devices include laptops, Personal Digital Assistants (PDA), or any other portable technology hardware.
-Media includes technology storage mediums such as CDs, DVDs, magnetic tapes, floppy disks, external hard drives, and universal serial bus (USB) drives, or any other portable data storage media.
+Portable devices include laptops, Personal Digital Assistants (PDA), cell phones, tablets, or any other portable technology hardware.
+Media includes technology storage mediums such as CDs, DVDs, magnetic tapes, floppy disks, external hard drives, flash drives, and universal serial bus (USB) drives, or any other portable storage media.

 |Public University Data||Data available within the University community and to the general public.|

 |Restricted University Data||Data protected by federal or state law or regulations, or by contract.
 Restricted University data includes, but is not limited to, data that is protected by the Family Educational Rights and Privacy Act (FERPA), the Health Insurance Portability and Accountability Act (HIPAA), or the Gramm-Leach Bliley Act (GLBA).|